-I was about 12 years old the first time I visited the bohemic artsy town of New Hope, Pa. it was there I had my first conscience encounter with flower infused food.
-At a little family run eatery featuring homemade unique ice cream offerings I ordered a scoop of rose petal ice cream.
+I was about 12 years old the first time I visited the bohemian artsy town of New Hope, Pennsylvania.
+It was there I had my first conscience encounter with flower infused food.
+At a little family-run eatery featuring homemade unique ice cream offerings, I ordered a scoop of rose petal ice cream.
 Its flavor was delicately sweet and delicious coupled with an equally enchanting aromatic presence.
 I was excitedly enamored.

-The number of edible flower varieties that are available are nearly countless.
-From dozens of different flowers, to more commonly known herbs, and all sorts of vegetable and fruit blossoms.
-These all hold unique characteristics in taste, texture, and smell, ranging from spicy to sweet and from bitter to a soft butter embodiment of earth.
+The number of edible flower varieties that are available is nearly countless.
+From dozens of different flowers to more commonly known herbs, and all sorts of vegetable and fruit blossoms.
+These all hold unique characteristics in taste, texture, and smell, ranging from spicy to sweet and from bitter to a soft butter embodiment of the earth.

 If you are a little apprehensive about getting started, it may be fun to experiment with some of the more commonly used herbs that are commercially sold year-round.

 Once you feel fairly comfortable with these everyday offerings, you might want to graduate to some more complex and challenging flowers and blossoms.